codedeviate/dynamicconfig/README.md

 If the key is omitted (or set to undefined) the config object wil be returned.

+If key is an array then the function will return the value for the first subKey that exists.

 ### getAsString(key, defaultValue = "", throwOnDefault = false): value
 The same as *get* but returns a string.

 NULL will be returned as an empty string.

+If key is an array then the function will return the value for the first subKey that exists.

 ### getAsInt(key, defaultValue = "", throwOnDefault = false): int
 The same as *get* but returns the value as an integer.